Home » Chicken & Poultry » Baked Chicken Legs and Rice

 This post may contain affiliate links.
 Please read our disclosure policy.

-Baked Chicken Legs and Rice are loaded with flavor and perfect for a cozy supper.
-This recipe uses simple, real food ingredients, requires just 10 minutes of prep, and bakes away.
+Baked chicken legs and rice are loaded with flavor and perfect for a cozy supper.
+This recipe uses simple, real food ingredients, requires just about 10 minutes of prep, and bakes away all on its own with minimal fuss.
 Easy clean-up, no pot-minding needed!

 Large rectangular baking pan filled with baked chicken legs, rice, herbs, and lemon wedges.

 What busy home cook doesn’t love a dinner that effectively bakes itself?
-This easy baked chicken legs and rice recipe is a go-to for so many occasions: cozy weekend suppers, picnics, and any time we’re hosting, because it’s so nice to have all the work done well before dinner is served.
+This easy baked chicken legs and rice recipe is a go-to for so many occasions: cozy weekend suppers, picnics, and any casual get-together, because it’s so nice to have all the work done well before dinner is served.

 The concept of roasting or baking chicken alongside a grain or vegetable is one we’ve loved ever since living in Belgium several years ago, where a much-loved local food truck served rotisserie chickens with potatoes.
 The chicken was delicious, but the potatoes were the true star, because they were cooked under the chicken spits, thereby absorbing the delicious juices all day long.